 - Scroll down to the Mark as Read Button entry and enable it.

 - Check out some of the other Labs features; a lot of them are pretty awesome.

 - Click Save Changes.

-Think from the Reader’s Perspective When Writing
+Step 5: Think from the Reader’s Perspective When Writing

 Ok, so this last step isn’t a quick tech tip; rather, it’s my suggestion for how you should approach writing emails yourself.
 Use this strategy, and I guarantee you’ll cut down on needless, time-wasting confusion and bad communication.

 Try to be as clear and thorough as possible in your communication.
 Format your messages for readability by using line breaks and bullet lists, and include all the details.
 People will really appreciate this.

 Writing from the reader’s perspective is especially important when you’re sending an email out to more than one person.
 I think nothing illustrates this point better than when Derek Sivers estimated that one unclear sentence in an email newsletter would cost him $5000.